sheinsight/reactive/docs/en/guide/introduction.md

 For more information, see [React Usage](/usage/react) or [API Reference](/reference/root).

-## Mutate Freely, Consume Safely
+## Try it Online \{#try-it-online}

+You can try Reactive online on [CodeSandbox](https://githubbox.com/sheinsight/reactive/tree/main/examples/basic).

+## Free Mutation, Safe Consumption \{#free-mutate-safe-consume}

-Reactive adopts a **read-write separation** approach, offering a straightforward way to mutate the state through the `store.mutate` object.
-When you need to change the state, simply alter it!
+Reactive adopts a **read-write separation** method, providing a direct way to modify the state through the `store.mutate` object.
+When you need to change the state, just modify it directly!

 ```tsx
 export function increment() {